mtiller/ModelicaBook/text/source/behavior/equations/electrical.rst

     Low-Pass RLC Filter

-As we can see from this figure, we have four variables to solve for:
+Suppose we want to solve for:
 :math:`V`, :math:`i_L`, :math:`i_R` and :math:`i_C`.
 To solve for
 each of the currents :math:`i_L`, :math:`i_R` and :math:`i_C`, we can use the equations associated with inductors, resistors and capacitors,